alphamarket/lizard/README.md

 No prerequisites is needed.
 The project is as is.
 This project has been compiled and tested with `g++-4.6.real (Ubuntu/Linaro 4.6.4-1ubuntu1~12.04) 4.6.4` with 100% success.

-> There is NO WARRANTY if it works on other COMPILERS or other OPERATING SYSTEMS.
+> There is NO WARRANTY if it works with other COMPILERS or on other OPERATING SYSTEMS.

 How to step up? ( 1 Step )
 -----